jeffbass/imagezmq/docs/FAQ.rst

 through brief power outages.
 So I have chosen not to use one of ZMQ's recommended "more reliable, but more complex" REQ / REP patterns.

+The "hanging" of the REQ client when the REP server restarts is a known ZMQ "feature" and is there by design (so that a dropped REQ won't go unnoticed by the sender).
+I use this ZMQ feature as a part of my own yin-yang-ranch project design -- I want the RPi's to know if they need to deal with a non-responsive imagehub.

 One imageZMQ user, @youngsoul forked imageZMQ and developed a helpful method to add timeouts to image sender to fix restarts or non-response of ImageHub.
 A link to his "Helpful Fork of imageZMQ" is in the README.rst file.